-Alongside research work which has enabled me to build networks and collaborative projects around the world, I also thoroughly enjoy teaching in an exciting and friendly environment.
+Alongside research work, which has enabled me to build networks and collaborative projects around the world, I also love teaching in an exciting and friendly environment.
 My courses at BA and MA level use a combination of material and textual sources.
-Historiographical debates linking the ancient past to modern concerns and debates to bring the importance of active research into the classroom.
+I introduce historiographical debates linking the ancient past to modern concerns and debates to bring the importance of active research into the classroom.
 It is also my privilege to supervise PhD students working on topics in numismatics, Byzantine economic history, intellectual history and early Islamic history.
 Between 2020 and 2022 I will not be teaching, thanks to a British Academy Wolfson Fellowship, enabling me to focus exclusively on research.

 This website is supplementary to my institutional profile page.
 It gives me more freedom to talk about the connections between my research, teaching and administrative work, and the wider scholarly communities to which I belong.
 It also provides a platform for sharing copies of my publications, and keeping a record of work in progress, papers and conferences.
 Finally, the blog is updated intermittently, but is a chance to share in more detail (and keep a record for myself!) of specific activities, projects and research visits I’ve undertaken.
 If you are interested in any aspect of my work or would like more information about work in progress or projects in development, please do not hesitate to contact me.